expressjs/expressjs.com/_includes/readmes/cors.md

 * `origin`: Configures the **Access-Control-Allow-Origin** CORS header.
 Possible values:
   - `Boolean` - set `origin` to `true` to reflect the [request origin](http://tools.ietf.org/html/draft-abarth-origin-09), as defined by `req.header('Origin')`, or set it to `false` to disable CORS.
   - `String` - set `origin` to a specific origin.
-For example, if you set it to `"http://example.com"`, only requests from "http://example.com" will be allowed.
+For example if you set it to `"http://example.com"` only requests from "http://example.com" will be allowed.
   - `RegExp` - set `origin` to a regular expression pattern which will be used to test the request origin.
 If it's a match, the request origin will be reflected.
-For example, the pattern `/example\.com$/` will reflect any request that is coming from an origin ending with "example.com".
+For example the pattern `/example\.com$/` will reflect any request that is coming from an origin ending with "example.com".
   - `Array` - set `origin` to an array of valid origins.
 Each origin can be a `String` or a `RegExp`.
-For example, `["http://example1.com", /\.example2\.com$/]` will accept any request from "http://example1.com" or from a subdomain of "example2.com".
+For example `["http://example1.com", /\.example2\.com$/]` will accept any request from "http://example1.com" or from a subdomain of "example2.com".
   - `Function` - set `origin` to a function implementing some custom logic.
 The function takes the request origin as the first parameter and a callback (called as `callback(err, origin)`, where `origin` is a non-function value of the `origin` option) as the second.
 * `methods`: Configures the **Access-Control-Allow-Methods** CORS header.
 Expects a comma-delimited string (ex: 'GET,PUT,POST') or an array (ex: `['GET', 'PUT', 'POST']`).
 * `allowedHeaders`: Configures the **Access-Control-Allow-Headers** CORS header.
 Expects a comma-delimited string (ex: 'Content-Type,Authorization') or an array (ex: `['Content-Type', 'Authorization']`).
 If not specified, defaults to reflecting the headers specified in the request's **Access-Control-Request-Headers** header.